 There is a wide rock face on the left-hand side of the falls where you can set down your belongings and perch up in the sun for a while.

 From here, it’s easy enough to traverse across the rock face and go for a refreshing dip in the small circular rock pool or head right down to the bottom and swim out into the larger pool to cool off.

-This area of Cougal Cascades is my favorite spot to hang out as it’s completely surrounded by tropical plants and the scenery is phenomenal.
+This area of the cascades is my favorite spot to hang out as it’s completely surrounded by tropical plants and the scenery is phenomenal.